-We vet and select our technicians based on how well they can provide clinical support as well as routinely manage complex processes.
+We vet and select our Clinical Specialists based on how well they can provide clinical support as well as routinely manage complex processes.
 In addition to professionalism and expertise, we pay close attention to how effectively candidates are able to communicate.

-Our internal training program is demanding, and technicians are trained and certified by every manufacturer they support.
+Our internal training program is demanding, and Clinical Specialists are trained and certified by every manufacturer they support.
 In our program, we focus on:

 Operating room protocol